I'm a mum of two who never thought I'd even be able to have one child! This is my account of my first IVF cycle which made me very poorly.

 Four days before my planned pregnancy test and one week after the last bout, I started to feel nausea and sickness kicking in again.
 Being impatient we did one of those 'early' pregnancy tests.
 It was positive!!!
 The faintest line I've ever seen, but it was a line!
 I'll never forget that amazing feeling, it was all worth it!

 By this point, I was rushed for an emergency scan which showed my chest and stomach cavity full of fluid.
 Every drop has leaked into here and I was still severely dehydrated.
-In the same room a tube was painfully jabbed into my stomach to drain the fluid - the feeling of relief was unbelievable!
+In the same room, a tube was painfully jabbed into my stomach to drain the fluid—he feeling of relief was unbelievable!
 Four litres of fluid drained off over the next 24 hours and I felt human again, and I was eventually discharged one week after being admitted.

 I'd had severe OHSS.

 - Severe OHSS occurs in about 1.4 percent of all hCG cycles